edgio-docs/edgio-docs/guides/core_web_vitals.md

 </script>
 ```

-## Tracking Additional Data
+## Track Additional Data

-Additionally, you can tie the following data to Core Web Vitals:
+You can tie the following data to Core Web Vitals:

 ```js
 new {{ PRODUCT_NAME }}.Metrics({